-When I decided to purchase land, of course it had to be in Russian River Valley!
+When I decided to purchase land, of course it had to be in Russian River Valley! ― Merry Edwards, founder

-When I decided to purchase land, of course it had to be in Russian River Valley appellation is that the diurnal variation is so dramatic.
-Large temperature swings of 40-50°F day to night trigger the generation of more phenolic material, both anthocyanins and tannins, in the maturing red grapes.
+One of the hallmarks of the Russian River Valley appellation is that the diurnal variation is so dramatic.
+Proximity to the Pacific Ocean and lingering morning fog contribute to large temperature swings of 40-50°F day to night that trigger the generation of more phenolic material, both anthocyanins and tannins, in the maturing red grapes.
 Generous tannin helps to stabilize color and creates the rich mouthfeel so evident in the wines grown here.

 Excellent drainage created by the sandy soils found in Russian River Valley allows optimization of the water-deficit method of irrigation.
 Holding back water slows the vines' growth and focuses their attention on fruit production.
 This metabolic shift also causes an increase in the building blocks that make up the phenolic compounds so key to creating a rich style of wine.